Marshal Ferdinand Foch Street, Bydgoszcz: Multi Kino, at 48

 The plot where stands the cinema complex has been for a long time part of the Old Canal of Bydgoszcz banks, before its burying in 1973.
-During the Prussian era, a monument to Franz von Brenkenhoff (1723-1780), Prussian engineer who build the Bydgoszcz Canal, was standing there.
+During the Prussian era, a monument to Franz von Brenkenhoff (1723–1780), Prussian engineer who built the Bydgoszcz Canal, was standing there.
 It was a metal bust on a pedestal, unveiled on October 27, 1894, and located between two canal locks (Nr.II-"Grottgera" and III-"Grunwaldzka"), in the area of today's Artur Grottger street.
 In July 1919, it was evacuated, along with the equipment of Regency Building at Nr.25 to the city of Piła.

 Multikino multiplex was the first of its kind built in Bydgoszcz.
 It houses 10 screens for a total capacity of 2,175 seats.